Sharing the Season 2021 list

 Purpose: The center is a nine-month residential treatment and transformation center for women affected by substance abuse who have attained sobriety and want a new life.
 Services are free.

 Needs: Carpeting for the office; clothing racks for Capstone Closet; paper towels; two-ply toilet paper; monetary donations; gift cards; a new roof on the Capstone Closet donation trailer; wood for donation to build flooring and volunteers to install wood flooring and carpeting; two new or good-condition twin mattresses; four-bedroom dressers in good condition.
+New driveway.

 Contact: Executive Director Miriam Ramirez, 704-749-0797 or www.capstonerecoverycenter.org